SkyblockClient/SkyblockClient-REPO/files/guides/qol.md

 #### Discord
 https://discord.gg/sk1er

+# QOL Package

+## What do the mods do?

+### Sound Subtitles

+A mod to add the sound subtitles from modern versions of minecraft, in 1.8.9

+### Popup Events

+Allows you to easily accept/deny a request on Hypixel with the press of a single key

+### TNT Timer

+Shows how long until tnt will explode above the tnt

-# QOL Package - How do I use it?
+## How do I use them?

-## Sound Subtitles
+### Sound Subtitles

-> /subtitle_config

-Setup your sound subtitles
+Use `/subtitle_config` to configure the subtitles

-## Popup Events
+### Popup Events

-Controls menu to bind keys
+Go to the minecraft controls menu to bind your keys

-## TNT Timer
+### TNT Timer

-Runs on its own
+No additional configuration is needed